trigram-mrp/fractureiser/docs/2023-06-08-meeting-transcript.md

 I don't know like how we could do that.
 I guess the fact that someone uploading to a user account, we have to associatie that.

-But I would agree definitely that we'd love to work on code-sigining, and kinda of becoming a certificate authority.
+But I would agree definitely that we'd love to work on code-signing, and kinda of becoming a certificate authority.

 Um, I just think we just have to do it in a really secure way, to make sure that there is no vulnerabilities; we are not going to have a, like, flawed system and all of that.